-Vick owes the city of Hampton about $70,000, officials told Daily Press of Newport News.
+Officials said Vick owes the city of Hampton about $70,000, the Daily Press of Newport News reported Thursday.
 Vick lived in Virginia after serving time in prison for running a dog-fighting operation.

 Hampton Treasurer Molly Ward told the newspaper that the city has failed to reach Vick or people who have handled his affairs.
 She said the city has so far filed warrants for $51,900 in unpaid taxes and plans to file more.

 The Daily Press said that Vick could not be reached immediately for comment.

 Vick, 39, was the top overall pick in the 2001 NFL draft by Atlanta and was a three-time Pro Bowl selection during his time as the Falcons' quarterback.
 His stay ended in disgrace.